 How Long Does It Take to Drive the Trotternish Loop?

 Depending on the season and the direction in which you choose to drive the Trotternish Loop, the full journey should take between 2 and 3 hours.
 This estimate does not include the time spent at each attraction along the circuit.
 If you plan to make stops at every point of interest, the loop will take the best part of a day so allow for this when putting together your Isle of Skye itinerary.

 Be aware that during the summer, there will be significantly more traffic on the road (including bulky motorhomes) which can cause congestion and extend journey times.
 I recommend travelling in a clockwise direction beginning in Portree.
-This is because the roads around the Quiriang are easier to drive in this direction.
+This is because the roads around the Quiraing are easier to drive in this direction.

 The Trotternish Circuit is easy to navigate and the main attractions on the loop are well signed.
-However, there are sections of the circuit which are along single-track roads.
+However, there are sections of the circuit that are along single-track roads.
 If you meet traffic along these stretches, make sure you pull into the nearest passing place on the left-hand side, leaving room for other vehicles behind you if necessary.

 Whilst the roads are regularly maintained, the harsh and windy weather on Skye means that the road surface can deteriorate quickly.
 Look out for potholes and try to avoid these whenever possible.
 If you are unable to go around the pothole, make sure to slow down to lessen the impact to your vehicle.

-If you are visiting the Isle of Skye during winter, be aware that there are parts of the Trotternish Loop which are impassable in snow and ice.
+If you are visiting the Isle of Skye during winter, be aware that there are parts of the Trotternish Loop that are impassable in snow and ice.
 The circuit is still doable but you’ll need to exercise caution.